nplang/NPL-Tutorials/NPL-Titbits/Data-Types-Parser/Readme.md

 ## Next Tutorial

 Congratulations !!
 You have experienced how to use ``` Data Types & Parser ``` construct in NPL Language.
-You can now moveon to next example [Editor Construct](https://github.com/nplang/NPL-Tutorials/blob/master/NPL-Titbits/Bus/Editor)
+You can now move on to next example [Editor Construct](https://github.com/nplang/NPL-Tutorials/blob/master/NPL-Titbits/Bus/Editor)